Magic146W/AutomaticClicker/README.md

 ## Getting Started

 For the project to function properly, user must have either Qt Creator or Visual Studio IDE 2019 (or newer) installed on their system.
-These Integrated Development Environments (IDEs) provide the necessary tools and environment to compile, run, and work with the Qt_FileExplorer application seamlessly.
+These Integrated Development Environments (IDEs) provide the necessary tools and environment to compile, run, and work with the AutomaticClicker application seamlessly.

 ### Prerequisites